Once again, digital advertising looks very promising--and this time, it's for real and here to stay.

 After significant research, as well as interviews with dozens of advertisers and media companies, we have concluded that this hype is justified, but only for the right brands supported by people who leverage the right skills and use the right vehicles for the right marketing objectives.
 Even marketers who devise a winning formula will have to contend with limited digital inventory.

 To compete, many marketers will need to master a whole set of new skills and behaviors.
 They will, for example, need to know how to manage a broad set of advertising vehicles through closed-loop testing.
 They will also need to understand the marginal economics of products and customers to know what premiums to pay for targeted advertising.
-And, they'll need to learn how to drive campaigns that can leverage the interactivity and viral nature of digital media. automotive, pharmaceuticals, and consumer electronics, where marketers can reach consumers who are researching products online and help drive decisions about high-ticket transactions;
+And, they'll need to learn how to drive campaigns that can leverage the interactivity and viral nature of digital media.

 Credit card providers and other advertisers with strong direct-response programs and world-class CRM capabilities are well on their way to getting their spending levels and processes right.
 For others, brand characteristics, including target audience, brand identity, and transaction size, should drive the urgency and scale of the digital marketing effort.
 We believe several areas will experience the greatest upside in the next two to three years, specifically: